Mandy Moore Drops A Major Clue About ‘This Is Us’ Season 2

 “I think some of the answers people are looking for will be at least satisfied and satiated at the beginning of next season,” Mandy revealed.

-After the This Is Us finale, “Moonshadow,” aired, Moore and the rest of the cast took some heat from some viewers who were expecting a bigger piece to the puzzle surrounding Jack’s death.
+After the This Is Us finale “Moonshadow” aired, Moore and the rest of the cast took some heat from some viewers who were expecting a bigger piece to the puzzle surrounding Jack’s death.
 Mandy even went on social media to try to calm fans down after the unexpected backlash that followed the episode.

 “Sometimes we don’t get all the answers we want.
 Patience.
 That’s the kind of show we’re making and I couldn’t be prouder. #thisisus,” Mandy tweeted.